Jeffrey-Ede/One-Shot/README.md

 # Pretrained Models

 Last saved checkpoints for notable files are [here](https://mycloud-test.warwick.ac.uk/s/aSMfPetfg5pGWmH).
 Password: "W4rw1ck3m!" (without quotes).
-Note that the server is in a test phase, so it may be intermitently unavailable and the url will eventually change.
+Note that the server is in a test phase, so it may be intermittently unavailable and the url will eventually change.

+# clTEM

+Multislice simulations were performed with clTEM.
+Source code is maintained by Jon Peters and is available [here](https://github.com/JJPPeters/clTEM).

+Compiled versions of clTEM used in our research have been included

+**clTEM_files**: n=1, Older Version
+**clTEM_file_0.2.4**: n=3, Newer Version

 # Contact